2uger/petalinux_notes/README.md

 #### How to create Vivado peoject:
 * Follow this [HDL repo](https://github.com/analogdevicesinc/hdl).
+  Using this you would be able to create a skeleton Vivado project for your board.
+  Try to use TCL from start to be able to recreate your project from scratch.

 #### Petalinux project notes:
+*
 * If you got and error like below, while building project, you should clean up your project with **petalinux-build -x mrproper**.
 Sometimes it happened when you stop your build unexpectedly, update your XSA file and start build again.
 	```